 A recent report from the New York City Bar Association Compliance Committee (published in February 2020) highlights what is at stake.
 Many financial innovators may feel tempted to take the same approach to compliance as they do to product development, given the startup world’s acceptance of fast failure and learning on the fly.
 In a word, our advice is simple: don’t.

 Here’s a summary of the NYC Bar report.

 - Because of their role, compliance officers are inherently at risk of becoming subject to regulatory investigations and personal liability.

-- CCOs face a growing risk of personal liability and individual accountability from the day-to-day performance of the compliance function.
+- Chief Compliance Officer liability and individual accountability are at growing risk from the day-to-day performance of the compliance function.
 In the case of complaints or investigations, examiners scrutinize what a compliance officer or program ought to have detected and prevented.

 - Good faith efforts and well-intentioned conduct may be punished with fines or even jail time.
 In other words, compliance is not a discipline that should be taken on by willing but inexpert resources, which goes counter to the prevailing mindset of many startup cultures.

 - In November 2019, a FINRA opinion reaffirmed that “when a CCO engages in wrongdoing, attempts to cover up wrongdoing, crosses a clearly established line, or fails meaningfully to implement compliance programs, policies, and procedures for which he or she has direct responsibility, we would expect liability to attach.”

 - State and federal regulators are increasingly imposing additional attestation and certification requirements on compliance officers.
 Such regulatory requirements exist with respect to anti-money laundering (AML) programs at financial institutions and compliance programs in the virtual currency industry.